pulumi/pulumi-self-hosted-installers/aks-hosted/README.md

 The following settings are optional.
 Note if not set, "forgot password" and email invites will not work but sign ups and general functionality will still work.
+1. `cat {path to api key file} | pulumi config set apiTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+1. `cat {path to api cert file} | pulumi config set apiTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+1. `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
 1. `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
 1. `pulumi config set smtpUsername {smtp username}`
 1. `pulumi config set smtpPassword {smtp password} --secret`
 1. `pulumi config set smtpFromAddress {smtp from address}` (email address that the outgoing emails come from)
 1. `pulumi config set recaptchaSiteKey {recaptchaSiteKey}` (this must be a v2 type recaptcha)
 1. `pulumi config set recaptchaSecretKey {recaptchaSecretKey} --secret`
 1. `pulumi config set ingressAllowList {cidr range list}` (allow list of IPv4 CIDR ranges to allow access to the self-hosted Pulumi Cloud.
 Not setting this will allow the set up to be open to the internet).
 Proper formatting can be seen [here](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#whitelist-source-range)
+1. `pulumi config set certManagerEmail {email}` (email address that will be used for certificate expirations purposes from letsencrypt)
 1. `pulumi up`

 ### Configure DNS